ipfs-inactive/dynamic-data-and-capabilities/README.md

 ## Responsibilities include

-Research and implement CRDTs on top of IPFS, creating building blocks that can be used by other applications.
+- Research and implement CRDTs on top of IPFS, creating building blocks that can be used by other applications.

-Research Cryptographic ACLs (Capabilities Systems) and create building blocks that implement.
+- Research Cryptographic ACLs (Capabilities Systems) and create building blocks that implement.
-Apply this research and implementation to products like PeerPad, validating the solutions and defining new problems to be solved.
+- Apply this research and implementation to products like PeerPad, validating the solutions and defining new problems to be solved.

+## Bi-Weekly Sync

+Join us on our bi-weekly calls.
+For that, check out [the global IPFS community calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC).
+[Issue describing next meeting](https://github.com/ipfs/dynamic-data-and-capabilities/issues/36).

 ## Current Status

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/ipfs/dynamic-data-and-capabilities.svg?columns=all)](https://waffle.io/ipfs/dynamic-data-and-capabilities)

 ## Accomplishments and current endeavours